The Hiram M. Chittenden Locks, commonly called the Ballard Locks. Credit: Michael B./Flickr CC

 Parking: Pay the meters to park in the lot.
 Parking is free on Sundays.

-Safety: The wearing of masks is required on federal property.
+Safety: Wearing masks is required on federal property.

-Updates: Facebook is a more current source of info than the Corps of Engineers website.
+Updates: Facebook is often a more current source of info than the Army Corps of Engineers website.